cvwjensen/springbootcourse/persistence/persistence/README.md

 A Course has a subject, some points, a set of Students and a Teacher.
 A Teacher has a name and a set of Courses.

 - Create the 3 domain classes.
-Use Lombok @Data and @Builder annotation.
+Use Lombok annotations to define getters and setters etc.

 #### Solution
 ```java